aquilesC/aquiles.me/content/minimum viable product.md

 When a company starts, it must define its initial offering.
-The idea of an MVP is to come up with the minimum list of features that would allow the company to explore and validate the market potential of their idea.
+The idea of an [[MVP]] is to come up with the minimum list of features that would allow the company to explore and validate the market potential of their idea.

-In the book **Inspired** ([[@cagan2018]]), Marty Cagan argues that the "P" should stand for *prototype* instead of *product*.
+In the book **Inspired** ([[@cagan2018]]), Marty Cagan argues that the "P" should stand for *prototype* instead of *product*, therefore it should be [[minimum viable prototype]].

 The argument is that if one tries to build a product at the discovery phase, it will lead to all sorts of contradictions (if it's a product, we should be able to sell it, but it may not be as high-quality as expected, which means engineering teams will take longer to build it, etc.)

+I believe to compensate for miscommunication, calling it [[Minimally Valuable Prototype]] can be even more accurate.
+It is a prototype and it should deliver value.

 Developing an MVP for [[science-based startups]] is hard, because there's already a specific insight that is going to be commercialized ([[solutions in search of a market]]).